Growing-Beyond-Earth/GettingStarted/README.md

 print("End")
 ```
 Click the Green Play button to Run the and save it as lesson3.py

 We taken what we have leanred and made it a function we can call
 Functions are blocks of code that are referred to by name.
 Data can be passed into it to be operated on (i.e. the parameters)
 and can optionally return data (the return value).
 All data that is passed to a function is explicitly passed.

 Here is the same function passing in the times tabel we want "times" and the total of times "total"

+Create a new script with File>New and paste in the following code:
 ```
 from time import sleep